ArmSoM/documentation/docs/general-tutorial/flash-img.md

 1. Select the Download Image item
 2. Confirm that the board has entered Maskrom mode
 3. Click on a blank cell to select the MiniLoaderAll and Image files to be used.
-The corresponding MiniLoaderAll and Image are stored in Baidu Cloud Disk.
+The corresponding MiniLoaderAll and Image are stored in google drive.
 4. Select the target medium EMMC in the Storage option, select Force writing by address, and click Execute.
 5. Wait for the writing to complete, and then the device will automatically restart, as shown on the right side of the picture above Download image OK